 - Ability to live in confined quarters (small little bunks)

 - Not susceptible to chronic or debilitating motion sickness (or figure out how to get down with the sickness)

-- Be able to tolerate stress (hats may be provided to reduce hair tearing)
+- Be able to tolerate stress

 - Be able to appreciate an unusual ‘office’ view

 - Must be willing to travel, which mean you’ll need a valid driver’s license and reliable personal transportation